jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

 In this Act, unless the context otherwise requires,—
   - **appropriate authority** has the meaning given in section 25
   - **classified information** has the meaning given in section 78AA of the Crimes Act 1961
+  - **defence information** means information that relates to the activities of the New Zealand Defence Force other than activities of Veterans’ Affairs New Zealand
   - **discloser** has the meaning given in section 8
   - **environment** has the meaning given in section 2 of the Environment Act 1986
   - **intelligence and security agency** has the meaning given in section 4 of the Intelligence and Security Act 2017